Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 **Feywild Slip.** You can step in and out of the Feywild.
 As a bonus action, you can expend a Fey Energy Die, rolling it and multiplying the number rolled by 5 feet.
 You can magically teleport to an unoccupied space you can see, a distance equal up to the result.

-# Fey Magic
-Also starting at 3rd level, you learn the following spells.

-**Find Familiar.** You always have the [[Find Familiar]] spell prepared, and you can cast it without expending a spell slot.
-The familiar must be a fey, and it can take the form of a [[monsters:Sprite]] or a [[monsters:Blink Dog]].

-**Minor Illusion.** You learn the [[Minor Illusion]] cantrip.
-Your spellcasting ability for it is Charisma.

-**Subterfuge.** You learn the [[Subterfuge]] cantrip.
-Your spellcasting ability for it is Charisma.
-You can cast [[Subterfuge]] as part of drawing or sheathing a weapon of the light property to teleport it to or from your hand.
-This doesn't require an action, but it takes as much time as it would normally take to draw or sheath a weapon.

 # Fey Adept
 Starting at 7th level, you've found new ways to utilize your Fey Energy, detailed below.